 |As the Kansas City Royals prepared for their first post-season game in nearly 30 years, Drew and Shandra made a mad dash from St. Louis to Kansas City.
 For these St. Louis Cardinals fans, it wasn’t baseball that brought them to the city; it was the arrival of their son Jase.|

 |Adoptive couple Robin and Jake wanted to further expand their family but faced secondary infertility after having two biological children.
 That's where the adoption journey began for this former family of four.|

 |For some couples, the wait for a match can fly by in almost an instant.
-This was the case for Mike and Ashley.
-And for them, the match call also meant the call that their son was already born.|
+For Mike and Ashley, this was true; the match call also meant their son was already born.|

 |When Kelly and Jim embarked on their adoption journey, they never imagined the leap of faith that they'd take to reach their son Mason.
-The couple, who has been married for seven years, has one biological daughter Kristin who was conceived through IUI, and though they briefly pursued fertility treatments for a second child when Kristin was two, they turned to adoption pretty quickly.
-Initially, the couple had a more restrictive APQ.
-But with time, they opened up, even accepting heroin exposure in their son.|
+Initially, the couple had a more restrictive APQ, but with time, they opened up, even accepting heroin exposure in their son.|

-|Craig and Linda have been married for ten years.
-Five years ago, they became a family of three when, through the blessing of adoption, they welcomed Ellie into their family fold.
-As the parents of a precocious and vivacious almost six-year old, Craig and Linda work to help Ellie feel confident in her identity, as an adoptee and just a regular kid.
+|As the parents of a precocious and vivacious almost six-year old, Craig and Linda work to help Ellie feel confident in her identity, both as an adoptee and just a regular kid.
 Read their story to learn what it's like to raise an adopted child.|

 |Mike says that not too long ago he turned to his wife Silke and said, “Thank God you never got pregnant, because we’d never be in this situation.
 And I couldn’t imagine my life not being like this.”|